← Back

 Sparse models trade training efficiency for more complex inference.
 An MoE model has to fetch different expert weights per token, which keeps memory bandwidth pressure high even if compute scales with the active slice.

 DeepSeek-V3 tackles this in part through Multi-head Latent Attention (MLA), compressing the KV cache by over 90% and enabling efficient handling of 128,000-token context windows.
-Memory still scales with total experts, while compute scales with active parameters.
+That reduces attention-cache pressure; it does not remove the need to keep expert weights available for routing.

 Memory footprint stays large because every expert still has to be resident even if only a few run per token.
 For serving workloads where memory is available but per-token compute matters, MoE can be a good trade.